welpo/osc.garden/content/blog/self-hosting-goatcounter/index.md

-title = "Self-Hosting GoatCounter with an nginx Reverse Proxy and SSL" date = 2023-12-14 updated = 2023-12-24 description = "Learn how to self-host GoatCounter, a lightweight, privacy-friendly web analytics tool, with an nginx reverse proxy and an SSL certificate."
+title = "Self-Hosting GoatCounter with an nginx Reverse Proxy and SSL" date = 2023-12-14 updated = 2023-12-24 description = "How to self-host GoatCounter —a lightweight, privacy-friendly web analytics tool— with an nginx reverse proxy and an SSL certificate."

 [taxonomies]
 tags = ["TIL", "guide"]